mirswamp/swamp-scarf-io/pythonJSON/README-JSONTOHASH.md

 ### DATA STRUCTURES
 The following are the data structures used in the callbacks listed above.
-If a keys value is not defined in the SCARF file, then the corresponding key will not exist in the data structures.
+If a keys value is not defined in the JSON-SCARF file, then the corresponding key will not exist in the data structures.

 #### INITIALDATA
 InitialData contains information regarding the tool used to test the package.
 All fields in this structure are required elements in the AnalyzerReport start tag therefore they should always be present.